base-link/base/note/introduction.md

    a problem with any statically typed language.
 4. **Completeness**.
 It's far from complete at this point.
-While much of the design of the language is complete, we still need to implement a fully working compiler, adn this could be a deterrent to checking it out further.
+While much of the design of the language is complete, we still need to implement a fully working compiler, and this could be a deterrent to checking it out further.
 5. **Resources**.
 Since it's new, there's almost nothing in terms of resources.
 We've collected some initial docs on how things work, but